 SCALABILITY: The potential scalability of the proposed solution across government.

 PROBLEM UNDERSTANDING: The proposal’s understanding and explanation of the problem that needs to be solved.

 CUSTOMER NEED: The proposal’s understanding of the customers that the project serves.
-Ideas are scored and grouped into 3 categories:
+Ideas are scored and grouped into 3 topics:

 - Moving forward/being funded